Last Updated on

 There are two components to SWB: affective and cognitive.
 The affective component is associated with emotions, feelings, and moods, while the cognitive component refers to what the individual thinks about his or her life satisfaction.

-People exhibiting high SWB will have positive affects, meaning they experience positive emotions like elation and joy more often than negative ones.
-It should be noted that the presence of positive affect does not signify the absence of negative affect, and vice versa.
+People exhibiting high SWB will have positive affect, meaning they experience positive emotions like elation and joy more often than negative ones.
+The presence of positive affect does not signify the absence of negative affect and vice versa.

 Everyone experiences both positive and negative emotions, but those who have more positive emotions than negative ones will display a more positive affect.

 When measuring SWB, affective balance and life satisfaction must be calculated individually as they are two separate subjects.

 Examples of affective and life satisfaction measurements are, respectively, the Positive and Negative Affect Schedule (PANAS) and the Satisfaction With Life Scale (SWLS).
 Both rely on self-reporting, a method whose validity is currently being scrutinized by the psychology community.

 One potential downside of self-report measurements is that participants may not be fully truthful when questioned.
 Situational factors have also been shown to sway the responses of individuals, including the effect of the person during the assessment and the way in which the items are presented.
 In addition, there is also uncertainty about distinguishing whether certain factors are consequences or causes of SWB.

 Although there is uncertainty about the reliability of self-reporting, it remains the best way to measure SWB, since you are the most knowledgeable person when it comes to the expression of your personal well-being.

 The self-discrepancy theory states that people tend to compare themselves to internalized standards.

 According to the self-discrepancy theory, there are three domains of the self: the actual-self, the ought-self, and the ideal-self.